pimalaya/comodoro/README.md

 ## Configuration

-Just run `comodoro`, the wizard will help you to configure your default account.

-You can also manually edit your own configuration, from scratch:

-- Copy the content of the documented [`./config.sample.toml`](./config.sample.toml)
-- Paste it in a new file `~/.config/comodoro/config.toml`
-- Edit, then comment or uncomment the options you want
+The wizard is not yet available (it should come soon), so the only way to configure Comodoro CLI is to copy the [sample config file](./config.sample.toml) then edit it by commenting or uncommenting the options you want.

 ## FAQ